andyljones/megastep/docs/index.rst

 Support
 *******
-I am an independent developer, so just how much support I can give is limited.
+I am an independent researcher, so just how much support I can give is limited.
 But you're absolutely welcome to `open a GitHub issue <https://github.com/andyljones/megastep/issues>`_ or `see if I'm around on Gitter <https://gitter.im/megastep-rl/community>`_.
 At the very least I'll try to point you in the right direction.